sjappig/mldn-capstone/report/capstone_report.md

 we will use weighted cost function, which emphasizes the classes with less samples.

-Samples of the data have variable lengths; however, as seen from below table, the full lengths samples dominate, and the short values seem to be more like outliers.
+Samples of the data have variable lengths; however, as seen from above table, the full lengths samples dominate, and the short values seem to be more like outliers.
+However, out RNN model is able to work with variable lengths (even though the actual tensors provided as input must have fixed lengths, the model will discard the padding).

 TABLE